-No adverse impacts to municipal sewer systems are anticipated.
-The project is estimated to generate an average daily flow of 115,000 gpd of wastewater.
-A new onsite wastewater collection and treatment system will be constructed to manage the project's wastewater.
+There will be no adverse impacts to municipal sewer systems.
+The Project is estimated to generate an average daily flow of 126,000 gallon per day of wastewater.
+A new onsite WWTP will be constructed on the Harlem Valley Landfill Corp. parcel to manage wastewater.
 The wastewater system will be constructed to treat effluent in compliance with NYSDEC SPDES requirements.